Ga1lahad/Ga1lahad/README.md

 - Student of `ADS - Analise e Desenvolvimento de Sistema` :robot:

 Main languages:
-Portuguese - Native 🇧🇷
+- Portuguese  Native
-English - C1(High) us
+- English - C1(High)
-~Spelling is equaly bad in both 👍
+- `Spelling is equaly bad in both 👍`

 _You don't need a problem to find a solution._
 <p align="center">